erik-norlin/FFR120-Simulation-of-Complex-Systems/README.md

 # FFR120-Simulation-of-Complex-Systems
-Course FFR120 at Chalmers University.
 The key aspect here has been to simulate well known complex phenomena such as magnetic spins, brownian motion and game theory.

 Simulating game theory dynamics | Brownian motion in one spatial dimension |
 :-------------------------:|:-------------------------: